 Trump was not a part of the opposition in the sense that he didn’t have a seat within a political institution.
 However, he did oppose the presidency of Obama and the candidacy of democratic frontrunner Hillary Clinton in both 2015 and 2016.
 The fact that Trump had no experience in political office, could signal that his speech changed more in the relatively short time that he was politically active.
 However, this remains to be seen.
 The analyses of Trump’s political reign in the context of the third and fourth wave will be lacking this research.
 This is because both Trump and populism in general have not seen a similar rise in American politics.
 There are no cases on the presidential level in the context of the third wave to compare with the rise of Donald Trump.

 Before discussing the methods used in this research it is important to access the cases at hand to determine what information these cases can give us about reality.
-In other words how do the cases contribute to explaining the connection between the different variables.
+In other words, how do the cases contribute to explaining the connection between the different variables.
 To do this the distinction made by Gerring (2011) between case-studies and cross-case analysis is used.
-The combination of cases in this study constitute a case-study.
+The combination of cases in this study constitutes a case-study.
 However, there are also elements from a cross-case study.
-The main reason for it being a case-study is the focus on a view cases, which allows for a comprehensive analyses.
-This in line with the use of the holistic approach that will be discussed in the methods section.
+The main reason for it being a case-study is the focus on a view cases, which allows for a comprehensive analysis.
+This is in line with the use of the holistic approach that will be discussed in the methods section.
 A comprehensive analyses entails gaining deep insight into a view heterogenous cases.
 These pathway cases make it possible to describe how variables are related with each other and draw causal inferences.
 This is also why typical cases have been selected.
 Which refers to the fact that typical populist examples have been chosen.
-This is especially true for the two Italian cases that are both connected to LN which has a long standing populist tradition.
-Within the research some hypothesis are generated while others will be tested.
+This is especially true for the two Italian cases that are both connected to LN which has a long-standing populist tradition.
+Within the research some hypotheses are generated while others will be tested.
 Meaning that the first three hypotheses have a strong theoretical basis as is usual in a cross-case analysis, while the fourth and fifth hypotheses are derived from a reasoning process as is customary in a case-study.
 In the next segment the method by which the cases have been analyzed will be outlined.

 Methods